 It is necessary to configure each stop correctly.
 Click on a stop and look at the Edit Organ Layout floating panel.

 TIP- You can move sequentially through all the items on the screen using the Page Down and Page Up keys.

-To set the visible name of the stop, type this into the 3 name files.
-The Full Name field is the “tooltip” text that is display when you hover the mouse pointer over a stop.
+To set the visible name of the stop, type this into the 3 name fields.
+The Full Name field is the “tooltip” text that is display when you place the mouse pointer over a stop.

 TIP - If you delete the Full Name field, it will automatically be created using the information in the 3 Name fields above.

 Not only is it necessary to set the Name of the stop – it is important to correctly configure the Division and the Equivalent.